News and Resources

 Here we look at what happens if you are penalised, and provide some easy steps to take to ensure you keep on the right side of the taxman.

-Of all the taxes contractors are responsible for paying – Corporation Tax, VAT, PAYE, National Insurance and Self-Assessment – it is the personal tax return which results in the majority of penalties.
+Of all the taxes contractors are responsible for paying – Corporation Tax, VAT, PAYE and National Insurance, and Self-Assessment – it is the personal tax return which results in the majority of penalties.

 Failure to submit your SA return on time

-• “If you leave it more than 3 months to file then HMRC can start levying additional penalties which start at £10 per day.”
+“If you leave it more than 3 months to pay then HMRC can start levying additional penalties which start at £10 per day.”

 Failure to pay any taxes owed on time

-• Don’t forget that you are ultimately responsible for submitting your SATR on time, not your accountant, so keep tabs on the progress of your return if you aren’t submitting it personally
+5. Don’t forget that you are ultimately responsible for submitting your SATR on time, not your accountant, so keep tabs on the progress of your return if you aren’t submitting it personally.

 Tax effects on property sector